The office

 watchlist/<TICKER>.md

 An idea you are tracking.
 Every entry traces to a seed.
+The optional fields rank it on merit; correlation is shown as information, not a demerit.

 ---